rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_deb.md

 ---
-title: Install Dependencies on CentOS / Fedora / Red Hat Enterprise Linux
+title: Install Dependencies on Debian / Ubuntu
-tags: [getting_started, troubleshooting, installation, Fedora, RHEL, CentOS]
+tags: [getting_started, troubleshooting, installation, Debian, Ubuntu]
-keywords: dependencies Fedora RHEL Red Hat Enterprise Linux CentOS install
+keywords: dependencies Linux Debian Ubuntu install
-summary: "Installation of dependencies on Linux is usually less problematic than on Windows.
-However, CentOS and RHEL are rather conservative with their package choices, so additional steps may be required."
+summary: "Installation of dependencies on Linux is usually less problematic than on Windows"
 sidebar: mydoc_sidebar
-permalink: install_deps_on_fed.html
+permalink: install_deps_on_deb.html
 folder: mydoc
 ---

 ## Basic dependencies

-{% include note.html content="If your system is not based on CentOS, Fedora, Red Hat Enterprise Linux, or a similar system, then you are reading the wrong set of instructions." %}
+{% include note.html content="If your system is not based on Debian, Ubuntu, or a similar system, then you are reading the wrong set of instructions." %}

 Each development environment is different.
 Fortunately, icedb has few dependencies.